How To Get A Mortgage With A New Job

 So let’s say you get paid biweekly: underwriters will determine your monthly income by multiplying your gross pay by 26 pay periods (that’s 52 weeks in the year divided by two pay periods).
 They’ll take the total and divide that number by 12 months in the year in order to determine your monthly income.

-Overtime pay is calculated similar to a bonus, where your underwriter will consider two years of overtime pay and divide by 24 months to determine your monthly income.
+Overtime pay is calculated similar to a bonus, where your underwriter will consider 2 years of overtime pay and divide by 24 months to determine your monthly income.

 However, if your overtime pay shows signs of decline, meaning you’re making less in overtime as each year progresses, your underwriter may not deem it as qualifying income.